RomainBuono/RollerClustR/USERGUIDE.md

 - Discretizes numeric variables into bins
 - Operates at modality level (not variable level)
 - Uses Dice index for observation assignment
+- **New**: AFDM projection for illustrative variables with distance-based assignment

 ### Typical Workflow: fit() and summary()